 • Answer the questions using prior knowledge and inferences/predictions.
 Show understanding of the question by restating it in your answer.

 • Explain in great detail by paraphrasing and directly quoting areas of the text.
 Extend your question.
 How does your evidence support your answer?
-What is your connection between your answer and the evidence?
+What is the connection between your answer and the evidence?
 Be simple and to the point.
-You don’t want to create an acronym with more than 4 letters, especially with elementary level students, but you want to have a comprehensive classroom guide for the process.
+You don’t want to create an acronym with more than 4 letters, especially with elementary-level students, but you do want a comprehensive classroom guide for the process.

 Student TDA Questions List:

 Do the same activity from above with your students.
 Ask them to write down as many TDA questions/prompts as they can think of in 5-10 minutes.
 Allow them to work in pairs or groups, then work as a class to create a student-generated class list of questions/prompts.
 Combine their list with your list.
-Try to break the questions into sections (fictions, non-fiction, author’s purpose, etc) to make it easier in the future to find the appropriate questions/prompts based on the type of reading.
-This activity will help students remember the questions they can ask themselves while reading a passage, which in turn will provide them with a deeper meaning of the text.
+Try to break the questions into sections (fiction, non-fiction, author’s purpose, etc) to make it easier in the future to find the appropriate questions/prompts based on the type of reading.
+This activity will help students remember the questions they can ask themselves while reading a passage, which, in turn, will deepen their understanding of the text.

 Brainstorm Sentence Starters: